Skip to content

 Judy is currently serving her fourth term on council.
 Previous to this she served 9 years on the School Board which included 4 years as the School Board Chair.

-Judy's liaison roles include: Economic Advisory Commission, Ridge Meadows Arts Council, Public Art Steering Committee, Metro Vancouver Regional Planning/Agriculture Committee and alternate for the following; Metro Vancouver Board, Ridge Meadows Youth Justice Advocacy, Parks and Leisure Services and the MRPM Policing task force.
+Judy's liaison roles include: Economic Advisory Commission, Ridge Meadows Arts Council, Public Art Steering Committee, Metro Vancouver Regional Environment and Parks Committee and alternate for the following; Metro Vancouver Board, Ridge Meadows Youth Justice Advocacy, Parks and Leisure Services and the MRPM Policing task force.

 Judy believes it is important to be open, accessible and willing to engage in and encourage discussion on all matters of importance to the citizens of Maple Ridge.